collective/collective.cron/README.rst

 - Thus, there is no migration prepared from collective.cron 1.0 to 2.0
   It is up to you to do it.
   Specially, you will have to clean the database of all specific collective.cron 1.0 based & persistent content before upgrading.
-  Indeed, As the design of tasks is really different, we can't do any automatic migration.
+  Indeed, as the design of tasks is really different, we can't do any automatic migration.

 - First with collective.cron 1 in your buildout